-A healthy skin should have a pH of 5.5, if it is out of balance, it will show up in the skin as breakouts and sensitivity.
+Well a pH indicator, is a critical indicator of troubled skin, healthy skin should have a pH of 5.5, if it is out of balance, it will show up in the skin as breakouts and sensitivity.

 Those who suffer breakouts, acne skin, redness or inflammation, will need to have their skin treated, in order to bring the acid mantle and pH back into balance.